Jbleezy/BO1-Reimagined/README.md

 #### Shrink Ray
 * Weapon fails happen less often
-* Fixed a bug that caused an error to happen when shrinking enemies and allowing them to regrow many times throughout a game
+* Fixed an error that crashed the game when shrinking zombies and allowing them to regrow many times throughout a game
 * Shrunk zombies: increased damage from 5 to 10
 * Unupgraded: decreased range by 6.25%
 * Unupgraded: increased radius by 50%